-Each Texas A&M System University employee, including student employees, must abide by Texas A&M University System Regulation 34.02.01, Drug and Alcohol Abuse and Rehabilitation Programs.
-Other applicable policies include: The Drug Free Workplace Act of 1988, the Drug-Free Schools and
+Each Texas A&M University System member must abide by Regulation 34.02.01, Drug and Alcohol Abuse and Rehabilitation Programs.
+Other applicable policies include: The Drug Free Workplace Act of 1988, the Drug-Free Schools and Communities Act of 1989, the Drug-Free Work Force Rules for Department of Defense (DOD) Contractors, and the requirements of the

-Communities Act of 1989 and the Drug-Free Work Force Rules for Department of Defense (DOD) Contractors and the requirements of the Department of Transportation or other regulatory bodies and applicable state laws.
+Department of Transportation or other regulatory bodies and applicable state laws.